-Pediatric Long-Term Home Health PAR revisions should be completed in eQSuite®.
+Pediatric LTHH PAR revisions should be completed in eQSuite®.
 Adult LTHH PAR revisions must be made on the Department's designated form and submitted to the authorizing agency for review.
-Complete the Revision section of the PAR and include the PAR number that you need to be revised.
+Complete the Revision section of the PAR and include the PAR number that needs to be revised.

-Note: The number of units should equal more/less the number of units planned for use during the PAR period.
+Note: The number of units should equal more or less than the number of units planned for use during the PAR period.
 The number of units being requested needs to be added to the original number of units approved and include all services that were approved on the original PAR.

 Change of Provider Revisions

-When a member in long-term home health changes providers during an active PAR certification, the receiving Home Health Providers shall complete a Change of Provider Form, located on the Provider Forms web page under the Prior authorization Request (PAR) Forms drop-down menu, in order to transfer the member's care from the previous provider to the receiving agency.
+When a member in LTHH changes providers during an active PAR certification, the receiving Home Health Providers shall complete a Change of Provider Form, located on the Provider Forms web page under the Prior Authorization Request (PAR) Forms drop-down menu in order to transfer the member's care from the previous provider to the receiving agency.

 Once the receiving agency completes the Change of Provider form, the form must include the member's signature to indicate that the member is in agreement with the change of provider request.
 The completed Change of Provider form must accompany a new Home Health PAR from the receiving agency.